osteel/openapi-httpfoundation-testing/.github/ISSUE_TEMPLATE.md

 <!-- Provide a general summary of the issue in the Title above -->

+> **Warning**
+> Are you sure your issue is caused by this package?
+Almost all reported issues come from a misunderstanding of the [OpenAPI specification](https://swagger.io/specification/).
+Please make sure that your answer isn't there before posting.

 ## Detailed description

 Provide a detailed description of the change or addition you are proposing.